va1kio/Latte/docs/core/index.md

 ## Methods

-!!! abstract :Import(Name: string, Category: name)
+!!! :Import(Name: string, Category: name)
 Returns the corresponding module found in the category, with the specified name